-The amount available for drawdown under the Revolving Credit Facility is computed on the 12-month trailing net operating income and the appraised values of the secured properties, up to a maximum of \$56.0 million, subject to achieving a minimum occupancy threshold by the secured investment properties.
-As at December 31, 2019, the REIT had \$44.9 million outstanding balance on the Revolving Credit Facility, and was compliant with all financial covenants.
+The amount available for drawdown under the Revolving Credit Facility is computed on the net operating income and the appraised values of the secured properties, up to a maximum of \$300.0 million and U.S. \$60.0 million, subject to achieving a minimum occupancy threshold by the secured investment properties.
+As at December 31, 2020, the REIT had \$254 million and U.S. \$59.1 million outstanding balance on the Revolving Credit Facility, and was compliant with all financial covenants.